Building upon firm foundations as young people transition to secondary education.

 - Black History Month: takes place each October and is a celebration of black and ethnic minority culture.

-- Work Experience: The GA believes that young people benefit greatly from a 2-week work experience, which at the GA, takes place towards the end of Year 10.
+- Work Experience: The Gateway Academy believes that young people benefit greatly from a 2-week work experience, which takes place towards the end of Year 10.
 This is preceded by a programme of activities that include practice interviews with local business people; health and safety briefings; careers advice and CV writing.

 - Charity Days: We believe that these are an important feature of the curriculum which help students to develop empathy and a greater understanding of the world in which they live whilst contributing, in a small way, to the resolution of some issues.
 Annual or biannual events include: